-It takes just 26 seconds for a guest to form an opinion of your home as soon as they walk through the front door.
+It takes just 26 seconds for a guest to form an opinion of your home when they walk through the front door.
 What does your space say about you?
-While we try to resist the urge to judge, there's no doubt first impressions count.
+While we try to resist the urge to judge, there's no doubt that first impressions count.

 "A clean and welcoming entryway is crucial in leaving a good first impression—it's the first thing a guest sees!" says Cresswell.
 When transforming a home into a OneFineStay property, she says it's crucial that the entrance introduces a design theme.
 "A good first impression—that moment when a guest's breath is taken away—comes from stepping into a home with striking, deliberate design," she says.
 "Think bright, organized, and neutral.
 There's a place for the eclectic or quirky, but the entryway is not that place."

 Instant fix: If you don't have time to restyle your entryway, Cresswell says updating wall décor is a simple way to unify the space.
 "Rather than cobbling a bunch of different frames or odds and ends together, choose a few specific things that pair perfectly.
 A precisely placed mirror can make a space look much bigger and brighter."

 If you only pay attention to the look of your home, you're missing one of the most important factors that influence guests: fragrance.
 "Scent can be one of the most immediate factors in making a first impression, and it is often overlooked," says Cresswell.

 A Trulia study suggests it could also increase the value of your home; 30% of real estate agents said scent was the single most important sense during an open house and named vanilla and fresh scents as the most popular among house hunters.